cma2015/DeepGS/README.md

 ```

 ## Ask questions
-Please use [DeepGS/issues](https://github.com/cma2015/DeepGS/issues) for how to use DeepGS and reporting bugs
+Please use [DeepGS/issues](https://github.com/cma2015/DeepGS/issues) for how to use DeepGS and reporting bugs.